carlosalexismorales/School_District_Analysis/README.md

 <img width="829" alt="Screen Shot 2022-06-22 at 9 48 22 PM" src="https://user-images.githubusercontent.com/102444078/175212024-725a3437-6c17-45e9-a508-42391ed8a2df.png">

-Thomas High School falls in the $630-$644/student spending range.
+There was very little minimal impact even after changing the 9th grade scores.
+For example, High School falls in the $630-$644/student spending range.
 As displayed in the images above, there are minimal changes - the scores and percentages are nearly identical.
 In addition, this also indicates that funds do not correlate to how well a school performs - there are other key factors that contribue to how a school performs.
 This is backed up by the fact that Caberal Higgh School, the highest performing school in the  school district received $68 less per student than Johnson High School, which was the lowest performing.

 ### Scores by school size